-Community Members - Please contact Dr. Peggy Liggit ([email protected]) if you need assistance in partnering with an EMU employee, university-sponsored alumni or student group.
+Community Members - Please contact Dr. Linda Pritchard ([email protected]) if you need assistance in partnering with an EMU employee, university-sponsored alumni or student group.

-Voting members of Women in Philanthropy at EMU are eligible to submit grant applications and can be listed as faculty sponsors on grant applications, but must refrain from voting during the grant cycle in which they apply.
+Voting members of Women in Philanthropy at EMU are eligible to submit grant applications and can be listed as faculty sponsors on grant applications.

 The online template will ask for the applicant's contact information, title, need for project, how it relates to the WIP grant priorities (above), project objectives, proposed timeline, evaluation plan, partnerships and community groups (if any), personnel, brief summary of project, a budget and proposed use of funds, and relation to other projects (if any).